Applying From Abroad

 How affordable will Harvard be for your family?
 See for yourself with our Net Price Calculator.

-We require standardized test scores from either the SAT or ACT (with or without writing) and strongly recommend that you submit two SAT Subject Tests in addition.
+Standardized tests are optional for students applying to the Class of 2025.
+For students who choose to submit standardized tests, we require standardized test scores from either the SAT or ACT (with or without writing) and strongly recommend that you submit two SAT Subject Tests in addition.
 Note that a Subject Test in your native language is not considered an appropriate choice, and we discourage students from sending scores from both Math Level 1 and Math Level 2 if only submitting the results of two subject tests.

 More information about standardized testing is included on our application requirements page.
 You are only exempt from the SAT/ACT requirement if these tests are not available in your country and traveling to take them is logistically or financially prohibitive.